 *Undergraduate students not enrolled at Oregon State University.

 - Eligibility: Enrolled Oregon State students.

 Funding for the National Science Foundation (NSF) REU site is provided by NSF’s Division of Engineering Education and Centers located in Alexandria, VA (Award ID NSF 1852277).
-The NSF contact for this program is Dr. Mary Poats.
+The NSF contact for this program is Dr. Amelia Greer.
 NSF does not handle REU applications; contact each REU site directly for application information.

 - Other programs that support research on building resilient communities include the Cascadia Lifelines Program and the Clean and Sustainable Water Technology Initiative.